This magazine takes you directly into the future!

 Because companies see it as a powerful resource.

 And, if you want to leverage this resource, it’s not enough to have just a small team to plumb data for insights.
 Data access has to be democratized, especially with the stakeholders.
-This will enable them to access intelligent, self-service solutions to find answers to an important question that matter most to them, with game-changing analyses.
+This will enable them to access intelligent, self-service solutions to find answers to important questions that matter most to them, with game-changing analyses.

 Besides, data stored in off-site, proprietary, and third-party databases have to be ingested easily, securely, and with fewer resources for IT.
 This will quickly reveal insights and you can easily share them with others in the company.